EDUCBA Logo

 Example #2

-PMT function in Excel also helps us calculate the amount we need to invest monthly to get the fixed amount in the future.
-There are lots of situations in our life where we have to deal with it for a few purposes or goals; in this situation, the PMT function helps.
+PMT function in Excel also helps us calculate the monthly amount we need to invest in getting the fixed amount in the future.
+There are many situations in our life where we have to deal with it for a few purposes or goals; in this situation, the PMT function helps.

 For example: Suppose we want to invest in getting $1,00,000 in 10 years when the annual interest rate is 5%.